andlo/mycroft-skills-list-gitbook/skills/telegram-skill.luke5sky.md

 Go to home.mycroft.ai - skills and search for the telegram-skills settings

-Copy/paste your token botfather gave you in the field BOT TOKEN MANDATORY
+Copypaste your token botfather gave you in the field BOT TOKEN MANDATORY

-Copy/paste your device name from home.mycroft.ai - devices in MYCROFT DEVICE NAME MANDATORY
+Copypaste your device name from home.mycroft.ai - devices in MYCROFT DEVICE NAME MANDATORY

 SAVE and wait till the settings are synced to your Mycroft Unit or reboot your device to trigger the sync